officialcjunior/officialcjunior.github.io/content/blog/2022-6-28-hello-openbsd.md

 ```
 I installed Firefox and sent out a Tweet:

 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">Just booted into my OpenBSD and upgraded it to 7.1 and I must say, it was an exciting process.
 It was my first time updating a BSD.
-I did it through my university Wi-Fi, which I finally ended up doing after an hour&#39;s hack.<br><br>Maybe I should write a blog about the experience so far.</p>&mdash; aswin c! ☯️ (@cjuniorstweets) <a href="https://twitter.com/cjuniorstweets/status/1520058496791846915?ref_src=twsrc%5Etfw">April 29, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+I did it through my university Wi-Fi, which I finally ended up doing after an hour&#39;s hack.<br><br>Maybe I should write a blog about the experience so far.</p>&mdash; aswin c! ☯️ (@chandanaveli) <a href="https://twitter.com/chandanaveli/status/1520058496791846915?ref_src=twsrc%5Etfw">April 29, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Updates